Minnesota ICU beds in use for COVID-19 patients reach new high

 Of the newest announced deaths, 10 were in long-term care, assisted living or group behavioral-health facilities, and all victims were between the ages of 60 and 99, according to the Health Department.

-About two-thirds of people in Minnesota confirmed to have the coronavirus — a total of 14,816 — have recovered from their illness and no longer need to remain in isolation because they haven’t had symptoms in 14 days.
+About two-thirds of people in Minnesota confirmed to have COVID-19 — a total of 14,816 — have recovered from their illness and no longer need to remain in isolation because they haven't had symptoms in 14 days.